The Night Sky June 2013

 Find more planetary images and details about the Solar System: The Solar System

-The evening May Sky
+The late evening June Sky

 The constellation Ursa Major